dotbitHQ/did-contracts/README.md

 - For details about price, preserved accounts and so on, please see: https://docs.da.systems/docs/v/English/
 - To learn more about data structures, protocols and other technical details, please see documents in [docs/](docs) directory of this repository.
 - It's a good idea to start with their RFCs to learn more about all aspects of CKB: https://github.com/nervosnetwork/rfcs
-- Other things may helps you a lot when develop contracts:
+- Other things may help you a lot when develop contracts:
   - CKB VM Error Codes: https://github.com/nervosnetwork/ckb-system-scripts/wiki/Error-codes
   - CKB JSON-RPC Protocols: https://github.com/nervosnetwork/ckb/tree/develop/rpc